taherz/Pdf_RTLLanguageSupport/README.md

-# SFPdf_RTLLanguageSupport
+# Pdf_RTLLanguageSupport
-Support right-to-left (RTL) languages (Arabic) in Syncfusion PDF package in WinRT (also can be used in uwp)
+Support right-to-left (RTL) languages (Arabic) in PDF in UWP (Universal Windows Platform)
+- we used Syncfusion pdf lib in this example.

 ## Supported Language
 - Arabic